Miwell99/react-heores-app/README.md

 # Wellcome!

 This is the repository of an SPA app developed by Miguel González Bravo (miguelinformatica01@gmail.com).
-This app has the objective to show the React and other Front skills from Miguel.
+The main objective is to show the React and other Front skills from Miguel.

-This app has been built following the online curse: [React de cero a experto](https://www.udemy.com/course/react-cero-experto/) from Fernando Herrera.
+This app has been built following the online curse: [React de cero a experto](https://www.udemy.com/course/react-cero-experto/) from Udemy e-learning.

 The App is about show, filter and navigate throught Super Heroes from DC Comics & Marvel.
 Enjoy!